Visual Function in Learning | MEd

 Candidates must hold or be working toward the professional terminal degree in optometry.
 Candidates within the College of Optometry must have completed the Fall semester of the first year of study, have a cumulative GPA of 3.0 or greater, and be in good academic standing.
 Candidates may enroll in a maximum of eight hours of education coursework before admission to the program.

-- Decision-making systems, service delivery models, and program management within education organizations
+- decision-making systems, service delivery models, and program management within education organizations; and

 |Section||Area I: Education||Credit Hrs|

 |EDUC-632||Perspectives on Reading||2|